Lake-burst: Identification

 Not every lake mentioned in medieval sources can be identified with certainty.
 Loch Lainglinne, for instance, might be another reference to Belfast Lough, which was known as Loch Laoigh or Loch Laigh.

 Apparently, medieval Irishmen were convinced that almost all of their lakes had emerged after Noah's flood.
 Their myths suggest that land reclamation and deforestation went hand in hand with the seasonal inundation of low-lying plains.
 According to the corrupted text of Lebor Gabála Érenn king Partholón found only three lakes or bays: Loch Fordremain in Sliab Mis of Mumhan (Tralee Bay), Loch Lumnig (probably Loch Lurgan or Galway Bay) on Tir Find and Loch Cera or Findloch over the borders of Irrus.
 Interestingly enough, several major lakes and outlets, such as Lough Corrib, Lough Derg (Shannon), Shannon Estuary and Killary Harbour are not mentioned in any known myth.
 This may imply that at least some lake-bursts mentioned have been wrongly identified with smaller lakes, where, in fact, they may have been referring to one of the major lakes.
 The cave of St Patrick's Purgatory on Station Island in Lough Derg (Ulster), moreover, was identified in the Tractatus de Purgatorio Sancti Patricii as the entrance to the Underworld.

 The plains that supposedly had been drowned, had special names, which have been preserved in a 16th-century manuscript.

 List of mythical lake-bursts

+The Book of Invasions (Lebor Gabála Érenn) describes seven waves of invaders who came to Ireland, including the Partholonians, Nemedians, Fir Bolg, Tuatha Dé Danann, and Milesians.
+Each wave reshaped the land, often accompanied by lake-bursts or floods that symbolized renewal and transformation.